 We will follow the long journey of water, starting from distant sources to reach an "underground cathedral", the largest Roman cistern in Italy.
-Then visit the majestic Baths of Baia, where the water welcomed the Romans for the wellbeing of body and mind.
-Lake Miseno, home of the imperial fleet that rescued some of the inhabitants of Pompei during the eruption of Vesuvius.
+Then visit the majestic Baths of Baia, where the water welcomed the Romans for the wellbeing of body and mind and Lake Miseno, home of the imperial fleet that rescued some of the inhabitants of Pompei during the eruption of Vesuvius.

 The Piscina Mirabilis was constructed to give place to the imperial fleet staying in the harbour of Miseno, the Classis Misenensis.
 It's the largest roman cistern in Italy completely carved out of the tufo, terminal point of the Augustan aqueduct which now presents itself as an enormous subterranean cathedral.